smenjas/python-notes/transforming-code-into-beautiful-idiomatic-python.md

         del d[k]
 ```

-## Looping over a dictionary keys and values
+## Looping over a dictionary's keys and values
 ```python
 for k in d:
     print k, '-->', d[k]